 We offer specific expertise in:

 Epidemiology – helps gain an understanding of disease by comparing population disease patterns over time, between places and in different types of people.
-We help with study design (case-series, cross-sectional studies, case-control studies, cohort studies, and trials), size of study, methods to measure disease frequency, presenting epidemiological data on risk, and proposed data analysis and interpretation.
+We can help with study design (case-series, cross-sectional studies, case-control studies, cohort studies, and trials), size of study, methods to measure disease frequency, presenting epidemiological data on risk, and proposed data analysis and interpretation.

-Statistics and quantitative methods – Where your research involves collecting quantitative outcome measures, you must include a detailed description of your study design and methodology, including justification of sample size and selection and randomisation of study participants.
+Statistics and quantitative methods – when your research involves collecting quantitative outcome measures, you must include a detailed description of your study design and methodology, including justification of sample size and selection and randomisation of study participants.
 Our statisticians can advise on all these aspects, along with proposed methodology for analysis of the data collected during the trial.
 RDS advisers also have expertise in univariate and multivariate statistics, scale development and other quantitative methods.

 Health economics – most health services research questions have resource implications and proposals need to reflect this.
 The extent of the economics component needed varies with each project.
 For some, recognising resource issues or a simple costing exercise may suffice.
 However, intervention trials may need cost-effectiveness analysis, calculation of QALY gains, or modelling of outcomes.